joshuaryoung/lp-dev2-assessment/README.md

 ### 11

 As a teller, if a customer attempts to over-draft the account, a private warning is inserted in the chat log.
+The transaction is automatically denied, and I am not prompted to approve.

 	You are serving customer #1.
 	You have 1 customer waiting in line.

 	[ CHAT ]
 	- (you)        What can I help you with?
-	- (Customer 1) Please withdraw $50
+	- (Customer 1) Please withdraw $5,000,000
 	- [ WARNING: Denied overdraft.
 Attempted withdrawal: $5,000,000 ]

 	[ CUSTOMER ACCOUNT ]